 And so he has a party, he has met thirty-five, all the people who are at the party.
 Man, I have seen everyone, man, this was so energizing.
 He goes with a friend or in my case, I would go with my wife.
 Theresa is an introvert.
 I’m an extrovert.
 Theresa finds two or three people, usually two.
-But she talks.
 They’re over in a corner.
 They’re talking very deeply.
 Oh, this was great.
 How are you really doing?
-Right?
-You know?
-And, oh, and it’s like, are you kidding?

 Second would be some people are assertive and some people are easy-going, right?
 Hey, we need to get this done right now.
 Come on.
 Let’s go.

 Some people are super systematic, factual.
 And some people are dreamy and visionary.
 If you are flying the plane I’m on, I want you to be factual and detail oriented.
 Can you imagine a pilot, “Eh, L.A., San Francisco.
 Both airports look pretty close to me.”
 Or you to the dentist, right?
-You go to the dentist.
 “I’m a big picture person.
 Should we take out, let’s see, tooth, the molar?
 Eh, either one.”
 Right?

 The key to the first barrier is salvation.
 It’s God’s grace.
 The key to the second barrier is understanding.
 Understanding.
 You need to understand where other people are coming from and how they are wired.